CEGRcode/2025-Krebs_Science/00_Download_and_Preprocessing/README.md

 ```

 ### 3_normalize_samples.sbatch
-Both TotalTag and NCIS normalization factors are calculated for each `data/BAM/SAMPLE.bam` and saved to `data/BAM/NormalizationFactors/` with the name `SAMPLE_TotalTag.out` or `SAMPLE_NCISb.out`.
+Both TotalTag and NCIS normalization factors are calculated for each `data/BAM/SAMPLE.bam` and saved to `data/BAM/NormalizationFactors/` with the name `SAMPLE_NCISb.out`.
 For the NCIS, a blacklist reference and IgG control BAMs that are cell-line and assay-specific are input based on the standard BAM filename structure (parse `_` delimited tokens for assay and cell line info).

 ```
 # ^change the number of BAM files samples (SBATCH --array)